microsoft/DataStreamerDevPortal/index.md

 # Data Streamer Developer Portal
 ## What is Data Streamer?
 Data Streamer is a COM Add-in for Microsoft Excel that allows users to stream low latency data into Microsoft Excel from connected devices and apps.
-Examples of projects developed with Data Streamer include the Hacking STEM portfolio of middle-school level STEM lessons available at: https://aka.ms/hackingstem
+Examples of projects developed with Data Streamer include the Hacking STEM portfolio of middle-school level STEM lessons available at: [https://aka.ms/hackingstem](https://aka.ms/hackingstem){:target="_blank"}
+<a href="https://aka.ms/hackingstem" target="_blank">https://aka.ms/hackingstem</a>

 Supported devices include microcontrollers such as Arduino Uno, micro:bit, Circuit Playground, MXChip Azure IoT DevKit, and any other serial capable device.
 Windows 10 UWP Apps can connect to Data Streamer via an App Service.
 ## What does Data Streamer do?